Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 Interest Income

-Interest from the Sukanya Samriddhi Scheme.
+• Interest from the Sukanya Samriddhi Scheme.

-Interest on gold deposit bonds.
+• Interest from gold deposit bonds.

-Interest on deposits made by Bhopal Gas Victims.
+• Deposits by Bhopal Gas Victims.

 Income from Provident Funds